Nikhil-Kherajani/hobby-connect/README.md

+**Please note :** *That this is not the original repository for Hobby Connect.
+The real repository is private.
+The repository contains only details about the project.*

 # Hobby-connect

 This social network app offers users the opportunity to connect with people around the world based on their interests and hobbies.